Home » Master of Science in Occupational Therapy – Weekend Program

 Welcome to Shenandoah University’s Division of Occupational Therapy.
 We offer three distinct programs in unique hybrid and online curriculum models to meet the needs of diverse learners.
 Our students graduate prepared to be leaders in the field of occupational therapy and make a difference locally, nationally, and abroad.

-The hybrid Master’s of Science in Occupational Therapy weekend program is located at Shenandoah University’s Winchester, Virginia campus.
 The format is flexible, with students gaining foundational understanding via assigned reading, online lecture, virtual discussion, and projects.
 Students also benefit from hands-on practice that emphasizes synthesis of occupational therapy theory, evidence, and its application to clinical practice during in-person classes.
-The Winchester campus offers lab spaces where students are able to practice in simulated pediatric and adult settings, as well as work with community partners to further advance their skills.
+Our facilities offer lab spaces where students are able to practice in simulated pediatric and adult settings, as well as work with community partners to further advance their skills.
 Students then enter their fieldwork experiences prepared to implement the knowledge gained during formal coursework, and graduate with the confidence required to enter the dynamic and exciting field of occupational therapy.
+View all of Shenandoah University’s Occupational Therapy Programs

-The total number of graduates from Shenandoah University Master of Science in Occupational Therapy program during the 3-year period of 2018-2020 was 92, with an overall graduation rate of 97%.
+The total number of graduates from Shenandoah University Master of Science in Occupational Therapy program during the 3-year period of 2022-2024 was 13, with an overall graduation rate of 81%.
+No new students were admitted in 2020 and 2021 as the program transitioned to a weekend program.

 Many future employers offer financial assistance while a student is in school or loan repayment options after graduation.